zainabbas789/Real-Estate-price-prediction/README.md

 # Real-Estate-price-prediction
-This data science project series walks through step by step process of how to build a real estate price prediction website.
+This data science project  a real estate price prediction website.
 We will first build a model using sklearn and linear regression using banglore home prices dataset from kaggle.com.
 Python
 Numpy and Pandas for data cleaning
 Matplotlib for data visualization